Convicted Patriot Front members, including one from Fayetteville, jailed and banned from Idaho city’s downtown

-COEUR d'ALENE, Idaho -- A Kootenai County judge sent five members of the white nationalist group Patriot Front to jail Friday and banned them from the Coeur d'Alene downtown area for a year, following their conviction for conspiracy to riot, a misdemeanor.
+COEUR d'ALENE, Idaho -- A Kootenai County judge sent an Arkansas man and four other members of the white nationalist group Patriot Front to jail Friday and banned them from the Coeur d'Alene downtown area for a year, following their conviction for conspiracy to riot, a misdemeanor.

 Bailiffs handcuffed the Patriot Front members and escorted them out of the courthouse after sentencing.
 They will be released Sunday evening.